 These nesting pots with removable handles make storing pots in a small space a breeze.

-2. Induction Plate
+2. RV Induction Plate

-An induction plate is a great way to take advantage of cooking outside.
+A portable electric cooktop or induction plate is a great way to take advantage of cooking outside.
 You can easily create a small outdoor kitchen with an induction plate, an extension cord, and a level cooking surface.

 Not only does this save on propane, but it also gives you more prep space inside.
 Plus, it keeps the heat out of the RV (a big pro if you’re camping in the summer).

 We also like this handy kitchen gadget because it allows us more space even when we use it inside the RV.
 We can cover the stovetop and use that entire space for food prep.
-You can check out the induction plate we use here.
+You can check out the induction plate we use below.

 NOTE: If you’re using an induction plate, make sure to use pots and pans with a magnetic bottom.
 The Magma set we listed above works on both gas and induction.
+The above induction plate will also shut down if it detects incompatible cookware.

 One of the biggest challenges in an RV kitchen setup is creating prep space for cooking.